 Principal, Armstrong Talent Development

 Steve Armstrong has led professional development and talent-management programs at major law firms for more than 20 years.
-He has published and spoken widely on the topic of talent management, and has served as chair of the Professional Development Consortium, the professional organization for in-house legal educators, and as co-chair of the ABA Committee on Business Law Education.
+He has published and spoken widely on the topic of talent management and has served as chair of the Professional Development Consortium and the professional organization for in-house legal educators.

 For more than 20 years, Mr. Armstrong has also taught writing programs for lawyers and judges in the U.S. and Canada.
 His programs are conducted for law firms, in-house legal departments, and government agencies.
 He also teaches the opinion-writing segments of the U.S. Federal Judicial Center's orientations for new judges, as well as programs for Canadian judges.